 Follow-up care by an oncologic dentist may be needed after radiation therapy.
-Sometimes, care may be given by a prosthodontist (a dental specialist with additional training and certification in the restoration and replacement of broken teeth with crowns, bridges, and removable prosthetics [dentures]) if major surgery to the mouth or jaw has taken place during treatment.
+Sometimes, care may be given by a prosthodontist if major surgery to the mouth or jaw has taken place during treatment.
+A prosthodontist is a dental specialist with additional training and certification in the restoration and replacement of broken teeth with crowns, bridges, and removable prosthetics, such as dentures.

 Some people may experience depression following treatment, and this may require specialized therapy as well.
 Most cancer centers have support groups that encourage people to become more informed about these issues.
 Learn more about the next steps to take in survivorship , including making positive lifestyle changes .